crossplane/crossplane/contributing/README.md

 all but the smallest changes some manual testing is encouraged in addition to unit tests.

-All Crossplane documentation is under revision control; see the [docs] directory of this repository.
+All Crossplane documentation is under revision control; see the [docs] repository.
 Any change that introduces new behaviour or changes existing behaviour must include updates to any relevant documentation.
 Please keep documentation changes in distinct commits.